pfwd/peterfisher/src/posts/how-to-check-if-your-code-is-compatible-with-php-8.md

 slug: "/how-to-check-if-your-code-is-compatible-with-php-8"
 date: "2022-02-10"
 title: "How to check if your code is compatible with PHP 8"
-excerpt: "Using composer to run scripts"
+excerpt: "Using PHP_CodeSniffer and PHPCompatibility to check if your project can be upgraded to a different version of PHP"

 ---